verdaux/BookNotes/Phrases/Impressors 3.md

 - [ ] Productivity is just Subodh from Dil Chahata hai
 - [ ] Armed with only Thesaurus and a slightly overused coffee machine
 - [ ] Exploitation of labour and opportunity of labour at the same time.
+- [ ] Unironically true and hilariously depressing